 Sunflower seeds are affordable since they’re readily available and easy to grow.
 They’re a popular snack and easy to cultivate in many regions.

 Yes, sunflower seed flour is good for you.
 It’s a pleasant and nutritious alternative to wheat flour.
 It’s rich in protein, fiber, and good fats.
 Gluten-sensitive folks can sunflower seed flour because it’s gluten-free.

 BOTTOM LINE: There are several tasty and healthful sunflower seed substitutes.
 Pumpkin seeds, almonds, sesame seeds, cashews, and chia seeds fulfill cravings and give nutrition.
 When sunflower seeds run out, choose one of these snacks and enjoy!

 Which alternatives to sunflower seeds do you like the most?
 Share your favorite crunchy seeds in the comments!

 I’ve written several other articles about substitute ingredients.
-For example, you can learn how to replace butternut squash in your recipes or how to substitute for barley.
+For example, you can learn how to replace butternut squash in your recipes, how to replace persimmons or how to substitute for barley.

 There are plenty of options for any taste!